Get Hopping to Sensory-Friendly Bunny Visits and Egg Hunts in April

 This free virtual meeting is for all Illinois families of children with special healthcare needs.
 You do not have to be a Division of Specialized Care for Children (DSCC) participant to attend.

 Visit our open forum event page for the link to join the meeting.
+Please note that live Spanish translation will be available during the open forum.

 The FAC guides our efforts to strengthen teamwork, improve communication and empower families to have a voice in their children’s care.
 The council also connects families to resources and other families who are on a similar journey.